-1.6 PHILOSOPHICAL ISSUES; METAPHYSICAL, EPISTEMOLOGY AND AXIOLOGY
+PHILOSOPHICAL ISSUES; METAPHYSICAL, EPISTEMOLOGY AND AXIOLOGY

 Philosophy deals with the most basic issues faced by human beings.
 The content of philosophy is better seen as asking questions rather than providing answers.
 It can even be said that philosophy is the study of questions.
-Van Cleve Morris has noted that the crux of the matter is asking the "right" questions.
-By "right" he meant questions that are meaningful and relevant- the kind of questions people really want answered and that will make a difference in how they live and work.
+Van Cleve Morris has noted that the crux of the matter is asking the -right questions.
+By -right he meant questions that are meaningful and relevant- the kind of questions people really want answered and that will make a difference in how they live and work.
 Study of philosophy is vast and cannot be covered in inclusive modes.
 Hence, we need to devise ways to study it effectively.
 Secondly, a philosophy has certain steps which lead the explorer from verbal or superfluous maxims to the intellectual or emotional experiences.
 Therefore, it is wise to proceed step by step to find the virtual depth of the philosophy.
-These steps and Philosophical content has been organized around three fundamental categories and explained as the branches of philosophy are as follows:
+These steps and Philosophy are as follows: